December 12, 2025 (5mo ago) — last updated April 27, 2026 (27d ago)

 The Strategic Guide to Professionalism

-The Clean Coder: A Code of Conduct for Professional Programmers focuses on professional conduct: how you estimate, how you say no to unreasonable demands, how you own mistakes, and how you manage your time and attention.
+The Clean Coder: A Code of Conduct for Professional Programmers focuses on professional conduct: how you estimate, say no to unreasonable demands, own mistakes, and manage time and attention.
 Mastering these soft skills makes a developer someone teams can rely on.

 Clean Code vs The Clean Coder — Key Focus Areas